Executive Board

 Jon-Yin (he/him) is a student at Harvard Law School.
 Before enrolling at HLS, he was a low-income tax specialist at HLS’s Federal Tax Clinic.

 During the COVID-19 pandemic, Jon-Yin secured millions in tax benefits for underserved populations.
 Since 2016, he has partnered with VITA sites in Alaska, California, Upstate New York, New York City, & Massachusetts.
-This will be his fifth tax season providing free tax preparation in Massachusetts and his eighth season as a VITA preparer.
+This will be his sixth tax season providing free tax preparation in Massachusetts and his ninth season as a VITA preparer.

 Jon-Yin has a B.S. in Applied Economics and Management and an M.P.S. in Management from Cornell University.